Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Conclusion

 {\bf Challenges and future work.} It would be of practical interest to extend our approach to settings where the robot encounters environments in an \emph{online} manner (instead of the batch setting we consider here).
-Another particularly exciting direction is to develop versions of our approach that are more \emph{proactive}; instead of having to incur costs on the test environments, one could potentially perform OOD detection based on \emph{predicted} costs (thus avoiding the need to potentially fail on the test environments).
-Finally, another potential direction for future research is to leverage the OOD/WD detection schemes presented here to learn policies that are \emph{distributionally robust}; in particular, one could envision learning policies such that environments from a broad range of test distributions are detected as WD in the task-relevant sense employed in this paper.
+Another particularly exciting direction is to develop versions of our approach that are more \emph{proactive}; instead of having to incur costs on the test environments, one could potentially perform OOD-adverse detection based on \emph{predicted} costs (thus avoiding the need to potentially fail on the test environments).
+Finally, another potential direction for future research is to leverage the OOD-adverse/OOD-benign detection schemes presented here to learn policies that are \emph{distributionally robust}; in particular, one could envision learning policies such that environments from a broad range of test distributions are detected as OOD-benign in the task-relevant sense employed in this paper.